Ocean and Air Shipping From the US to Singapore

 Cargo Ports of Origin in the US

-- The largest of the US’s ocean ports
+- The largest of the USA’s ocean ports

-- Comprises nearly 70 kilometers of the California coast
+- Occupies nearly 70 kilometers of California coastline

 - More than 80 cranes are in use to load and offload cargo